Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "You will never do anything in this world without courage.
-It is the greatest quality of the mind next to honor."
+> "The biggest adventure you can ever take is to live the life of your dreams. "
-> — **James Allen**
+> — **Oprah Winfrey**

 ---